mosaic-design-system/docs/src/components/dialog.md

       - A close icon in the top right-hand corner that functions similarly to the cancel **Button**.

       - The **Dialog** must be able to be closed with the escape key.
 This is crucial for users that are keyboard-only.

-      The following rules apply to all types of Dialogs:

-      * Inputs in form Dialogs must stack vertically.
-Avoid multiple columns
     icon: file_invoice
   - title: Code
     hook: code